Easy Dog Fence Jumping Solutions (That Actually Work)

 Budget tip:

 This would definitely be the reason Punky jumped the fence.
-She always needed to be doing something.
+She was a bored dog with a ton of energy.
+Punky always needed to be doing something.
 Border Collies are notorious for being high-energy dogs and needing a job.
 I don’t think my mom knew that when she brought Punky home with an infant already in the house.

 Your dog may be trying to protect you or his or her territory.